apache/kylin/website/_docs/tutorial/use_dashboard.md

 - Numbers in '**Query Count**', '**Average Query Latency**', '**Job Count**' and '**Average Build Time per MB**' are in **Green**.

-  You can click on these four rectangles to get detail infomation about the data you selected.
+  You can click on these four rectangles to get detail information about the data you selected.
 The detail information will then be shown as diagrams and displayed in '**Data grouped by Project**' and '**Data grouped by Time**' boxes.

   1. '**Query Count**' and '**Average Query Latency**'